 Anne Helmenstine has a Ph.D. in Biomedical Sciences from the University of Tennessee-Knoxville/Oak Ridge National Laboratory and B.A. degrees in Physics and Mathematics from Hastings College, Nebraska.
 She has worked as a scientist, college professor, scientific consultant, photojournalist, and science writer.

 When About.com became Thoughtco.com, Anne stayed on the team, but expanded science coverage to include chemistry, physics, math, biology, astronomy, psychology, and animals.
 She explains how stuff works on Science Notes, writes projects, and manages the site’s newsletter and social media.
-She uses Daz, Bryce, and other programs to render 3D images for the site and takes original photos.
+She uses Daz, Bryce, Photoshop, and other programs to render 3D images for the site and takes original photos.

 About Todd Helmenstine

 Todd Helmenstine has B.A. degrees in Physics and Mathematics from Hastings College, Nebraska.
 He has worked as a college professor, science writer, and technical specialist.
 He wrote example problems and made periodic tables and other graphics for About.com.